The Ice Age Cometh – climate change explained in three graphs

 Climate Change over the Past 543,000 thousand Years (the Latter Part of the Quaternary Period)

 During the Quaternary, glaciers repeatedly advanced south and north from the poles, covering land and sea in kilometer-thick ice, sculpting the earth beneath.
 Sea levels rose and fell by more than 100 meters.
 Some species became extinct, new species (including ours) evolved.
 The habitats of almost all were widely redistributed.
-Again, and again.
+Again, and again and again.

 450000 yrs of Climate Change in Antartica